 At initial launch, Soundscape was available for download only in the UK and US and has since been released in Australia; however, if you are traveling to other countries Soundscape will continue to work, but please be aware of carrier charges if not on Wi-Fi.
 Regarding opening to other markets, we are working hard with partners and other organizations to determine the most effective way we can do this and will provide updates on our website as we have them.

-You can set a beacon on any business, place, point of interest, address, or intersection as long as it appears in Open Street Map, our mapping system, or you have added it as a Marker.
-When you open the “Set a Beacon” screen, there will be a list of up to 100 of the closest named places, in proximity order, from which you can choose.
-Some categories of place, such as addresses, are not listed by default, but can be found using the search field.
-You can search for named places beyond the 100 listed, up to 1 kilometer away by default, or further if you have visited that location before.
-There is no distance limit on the street addresses you can search for, but you must explicitly select the search button to retrieve the list of addresses that match your search terms.
+You can set an audio beacon on any business, place, point of interest, address, or intersection as long as it appears in Bing’s data, or you have added it as a Marker.
+When you select ‘Set Audio Beacon’ the ‘Select a Location’ screen will appear.
+At the top of this screen there’s a search box and there will be a list of up to 5 of your recent places from which you can choose.
+To find somewhere else nearby, select the ‘Explore Nearby Places button’ for a list of up to 50 of the closest named places, in proximity order, from which you can choose.
+You can filter this list by category by using the ‘filter’ button in to top right corner of the screen.
+Addresses are not listed by default, but can be found using the search field.
+There is no distance limit on the street addresses you can search for.
 Selecting an item from the list will place an audible beacon on it to keep you aware of its location relative to you.
 The name of the place you selected along with its distance and physical address, if available, will now be displayed on the main app screen.

 You can think of the audible beacon as a “lighthouse for the ears”, notifying you of where your destination is relative to your location, as the crow flies.
 Like a lighthouse, it does not tell you how to get there – you may need to make many navigation choices along the way, just as a sailboat will have to make many strategic “tacks” to get closer to the lighthouse.
 The continuous rhythmic sound of the audible beacon is spatialized from the direction of the destination, and helps you stay aware of the location of the destination relative to you as you walk.
 When you are walking directly toward the destination, or you point the phone toward the destination, a higher pitched “ring” sound will be heard.
 This feature allows you to pinpoint the direction of the destination since the direction of the rhythmic sound can sometimes be difficult to perceive in loud environments.
 When searching for the higher pitched “ring”, hold the phone flat and sweep the phone slowly; turning your head to point in the same direction of the phone will ensure that you have the best spatial audio experience.